 For the Allies, especially Roosevelt, de Gaulle was only an apprentice dictator.
 Conflicts arose between de Gaulle and the Allies, who consequently distrusted each other.

 De Gaulle decided to rely on the resistance.

-On May 30, 1943, De Gaulle left for Algiers where the CFLN, the French Committee for National Liberation, was set up on June 3.
+On May 30, 1943, de Gaulle left for Algiers where the CFLN, the French Committee of National Liberation, was set up on June 3.
 It was this CFA that took the name of “Provisional Government of the French Republic” in June 1944 before the landings, and which constituted a state counter-power in the spring of 1944, in opposition to Vichy.

 The Allied armies won a quick victory.
 On June 6, 1944, the Germans contained the Normandy landings.

 However, on July 25, the breakthrough of Avranches for the German front, and pushes it back to the north.

 On August 15, the landing in Provence was even more effective.

 In November 1944, the Germans only controlled a few pockets in France.
 The Resistance fighters contributed to the victory, but also suffered losses: in particular, the massacre of the Resistance fighters in Vercors in July 1944.

 From August 19 to August 25, Paris was the scene of a general insurrection.
 De Gaulle got the Americans to send General Leclerc’s second armored division to Paris, which entered the city on August 25.
 The same evening, he receives the surrender of the Germans.
 The next day, de Gaulle went down the Champs-Élysées after lighting the flame.

 The question was then who would occupy the vacant seat to govern France.